ivangarzab/fetching/README.md

 [![Build Check](https://github.com/ivangarzab/fetching/actions/workflows/build-n-test.yml/badge.svg?branch=main)](https://github.com/ivangarzab/fetching/actions/workflows/build-n-test.yml)

-# Fetch Rewards Coding Exercise - Software Engineering - Mobile
+# Fetch Rewards Coding Exercise: Software Engineering - Mobile

-## General

 The purpose of this repository is to create a simple app that fetches the contents of [this data set](https://hiring.fetch.com/hiring.json), and displays them in a list.